mmmatson/team-profile-generator/README.md

 ![Team Profile Generator Video Demo](assets/videos/demo-team-profile-generator.webm)

 Follow the instructions for installation to start the team profile generator.
-Answer the question in your command line application to populate the team profile HTML file.
-Once you have answered all questions, a "team.html" file will be generated in the "src" folder of your forked repository.
+Answer the questions in your command line application to populate the team profile HTML file.
+Once you have answered all questions, a "team.html" file will be generated in the "dist" folder of your forked repository.

 ## Credits